danstreeter/dswebsites-support/_posts/2020-08-25-Set-Up-Email-Account-on-iPhone.md

 Remove the account from all effected Apple devices

 Re add the accounts as required in line with the details shown above.

-If you have any further trouble with email accounts, please [raise a support ticket](https://jira.dswebsites.co.uk/servicedesk/customer/portal/4/create/49).